the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-In the following scenario, we place a temporary list in the input field and filter it by the input field's search term.
+In the following scenario you will type into the input field and filter the list temporarily by the search term that is used in the input field.
 To filter the list based on the value of the input field, we store the value of the input field in the local state.
 We use **synthetic events** in React to access a value in an event payload.

 Let's define a `onChange` handler for the input field: